JK-OK/Multiwavelet-toolbox/README.md

 If this software is used to make a contribution to the findings published in an article, then please consider citing our conference paper.
-You can generate a citation in APA or BibliTEX format in the Github repository or you can use this citation.
+You can generate a citation in APA or BibTeX format in the Github repository or you can use this citation.

 Kromka, J., Kováč, O., & Šaliga, J. (2022).
 Multiwavelet toolbox for MATLAB [Conference paper]. // Will be updated.